 Both Facebook and Google have reached accurate face detection levels of 97.35% and 99.63% respectively.
 With tech to support it, facial recognition has tremendous opportunities in the fields of Emotion Recognition, Attendance Tracking, and Monitoring, Access Control, Behavioural Analysis, Crime and more.

-The surge in the Artificial Intelligence (AI) and Machine Learning (ML) space has propelled the growth of facial recognition as key players plan to integrate Artificial Intelligence (AI) and the Internet of Things (IoT) with facial recognition systems.
+The surge in the Artificial Intelligence development and Machine Learning (ML) space has propelled the growth of facial recognition as key players plan to integrate Artificial Intelligence (AI) and the IoT application development with facial recognition systems.
 North America holds a significant market share while Europe and the Asia Pacific are expected to grow over the next 5 years.

 How does facial recognition work?